-He is experienced in editing papers in various fields, especially the social sciences.
+He is experienced in editing funding applications and other manuscripts in a range of fields, especially the social sciences, as well as health and medical fields.
 He has particular expertise in anthropology.
-He speaks and reads French, Russian, and Armenian.
-He particularly enjoys working with non-native English speakers.
+He speaks and reads French, Russian, and Armenian and gets the most value out of working with non-native English speakers.

-Mr. Findler knows the extensive labor that goes into designing a study and drafting a paper, and he is prepared to set off your work to the best advantage using clear, distinct, and definite language, retaining your meaning and showcasing the strengths of your research.
-He finds joy in editing, because his improvements to clarity of expression contribute to the overall creation and spread of knowledge.
+Mr. Findler knows how much labor goes into designing a study or project and drafting a paper or grant application, and he is prepared to set off your work to the best advantage using clear, distinct, and definite language, retaining your meaning and showcasing the strengths of your research.
+He finds the most pleasure in the work he does to support researchers, where the improvements he can make to their clarity of expression contribute to the overall creation and spread of knowledge.